HemruChamuditha/HemruChamuditha/README.md

 - All of my projects are available at https://www.linkedin.com/in/hemru-chamuditha/.

-- I frequently share my insights and articles on https://medium.com/@HemruChamuditha
+- I share my articles on https://medium.com/@HemruChamuditha

 - Get in touch with me **chamudhitha123@gmail.com**